-Until the changes to business processes and structure of case management services are implemented, the State Medicaid Agency allows for entities to provide both case management and direct care waiver services only when no other willing and qualified providers are available.

-When a CMA submits a waiver request to the Department the CMA must provide the Department with the following information:
+While the Department implements changes to the business processes and structure of case management services, the State Medicaid Agency allows for entities to provide both case management and direct care waiver services only when no other willing and qualified providers are available.
+When a Case Management Agency (CMA) submits a waiver request to the Department the CMA must provide the Department with the following information:

-- 1. Specific service that is lacking in the CMA District.
-(10 C.C.R.
-2505-10, Section 8.393.61 A. 1.) - 2.
+- 1. Specific service that is lacking in the CMA District (10 C.C.R.
+2505-10, Section 8.393.61.A.1.). - 2.
 Number of other providers available in the CMA District for this service. - 3.
 Number of Medicaid clients being served by the CMA for this service. - 4.
 If the lack of service is in a particular area, indicate the area and the number of clients being served in that area. - 5.
-Efforts the CMA has made to develop the service that is lacking.
-(10 C.C.R.
-2505-10, Section 8.393.61 C.) - 6.
-Procedure the CMA follows to ensure client has been offered a choice of providers.
-(10 C.C.R.
-2505-10, Section 8.393.61 E.) - 7.
-Procedure the CMA uses to avoid any possible bias of using only the CMA when the service may be available from another provider agency. - 8.
-Written documentation indicating Direct Service Provider functions and CMA functions are being administered separately.
-(10 C.C.R.
-2505-10, Section 8.393.61 D.) - 9.
-Any other information the CMA may feel is pertinent to obtaining a waiver.
+Efforts the CMA has made to develop the service that is lacking (10 C.C.R.
+2505-10, Section 8.393.61.C.). - 6.
+Procedure the CMA follows to ensure the client has been offered a choice of providers.(10 C.C.R.
+2505-10, Section 8.393.61.E). - 7.
+Procedure that the CMA uses to avoid any possible bias of using only the CMA when the service may be available from another provider agency. - 8.
+Written documentation indicating Direct Service Provider functions and CMA functions are being administered separately (10 C.C.R.
+2505-10, Section 8.393.61.D). - 9.
+Any other information the CMA may feel is pertinent to obtain a waiver.

-The Department reviews the above information to ensure that the CMAs waiver is in compliance with State laws regulations and policies in reference to service provision at 10 C.C.R.
-2505-10, Section 8.393.6 prior to granting a waiver
+The Department reviews the above information to ensure that the CMA's waiver is in compliance with state laws, regulations, and policies in reference to service provisions at 10 C.C.R.
+2505-10, Section 8.393.6 prior to granting a waiver.